estebantechdev/dev-environment-setup/Practical Git.md

 4. Run a git log:
 $ git log
 At this point we must see the changes back.
 We must see the commit immediately previous to the "reset commit".
 Know, right now we are in a detached head state, which basically means that we aren't on a branch.
-Were we currently are it will be trashed at some point in the future.
+Where we currently are it will be trashed at some point in the future.
 So, to solve these changes we need to make a branch from it.
 5. Make a branch for the point in the future:
 $ git branch backup
 6. Look at all my branches: